DHTMLX/docs-suite/docs/tree/features.md

 | [Enabling/disabling key navigation](../configuration/#key-navigation)               | Learn how to enable and disable key navigation ([Example](https://snippet.dhtmlx.com/icql8fwq))                                                                                      |
 | [Activating inline editing](../configuration/#editing-of-items)                     | Learn how to activate inline editing on Tree initialization ([Example](https://snippet.dhtmlx.com/hyfz6ai7))                                                                         |

-## How to customize DHTMLX Tree and change its size
+## How to customize Tree and change its size

 In this section you can learn how to customize a Tree, its icons, and configure the height of Tree items.